saudnr33/II2S_2/README.md

 ---

-2000 iteration. lr = 0.01 and decreases by a factor of 0.8 every 200 iteration.
+* Iteration = 2000.
-lambda = 0.1 and increases by a factor of 1.15 every 100 iteration.
+* lr = 0.01 and decreases by a factor of 0.8 every 200 iteration.
-Number of components is set to 64 instead of 512.
+* Number of Components = 128 (Instead of 512).
-Every other hyperparamter should follow II2S implementation.
+* lambda = 0.001 and increases by a factor of 1.15 every 100 iteration.
-Images below show Ground Truth, Reconstructed Image, Expression Change, and Age Change (Respectively).
+* Every other hyperparamter should follow II2S implementation.

 <p float="left">
   <img src="/Images/ex0/2.png" width="240" />